Over 4 Hours of Step-by-Step Sales Training

 Sometimes that’s the case, but rarely.
 The thing about objections is that they’re predictable, just as talking about money is predictable.

 The same objections are likely to come up over and over again.
-And the same money conversation, is too.
+And the same money conversation is likely to come up, too.

 In this episode, you’ll learn how to plan for objections, how to successfully address them, and how to talk about money without any awkwardness.